Skip to content

 Last updated:

-The lone actor who carries out a mass-casualty attack is the most feared figure in contemporary security discourse and one of the most difficult to identify in advance.
-They typically operate without a cell structure, do not share plans with co-conspirators, and may leave only fragmentary traces before acting.
-Yet forensic psychology research since the early 2000s has identified a consistent pattern of observable warning behaviours that precede most lone-actor attacks.
-The problem is not that these individuals leave no trail, it is that the trail is rarely assembled into a coherent picture until after the event.
+Lone actors who carry out mass-casualty attacks typically operate without a cell structure, do not share plans with co-conspirators, and may leave only fragmentary traces before acting.
+Forensic psychology research since the early 2000s has identified a consistent pattern of observable warning behaviours that precede most such attacks.
+The problem is not that these individuals leave no trail: it is that the trail is rarely assembled into a coherent picture until after the event.

-This topic sits within Module 7's focus on personality pathology and violence: a meaningful proportion of lone-actor attackers show personality features with clinical forensic relevance, elevated grievance, narcissistic injury, identity fusion with an ideological cause, and in some cases, diagnosable mental disorder.
+A meaningful proportion of lone-actor attackers show personality features with clinical forensic relevance: elevated grievance, narcissistic injury, identity fusion with an ideological cause, and in some cases, diagnosable mental disorder.
 The material is deliberately multi-jurisdictional: the Pittsburgh Synagogue attack (US, 2018), the Christchurch mosque attacks (New Zealand, 2019), the Pulwama car-bombing (India, 2019), and the Utøya island attack (Norway, 2011) represent different ideological motivations, different geopolitical contexts, and substantially different perpetrator profiles.
 The shared threads across these cases, and what the assessment instruments do with them, are the central concern here.
+The TRAP-18 instrument's structure and operational workflow for targeted-violence settings is covered in depth in threat assessment for mass violence and active-shooter incidents, while the psychopathy and PCL-R topic addresses the personality features that appear in a subset of lone actors.

 A trauma-informed orientation applies throughout.
 These cases are cited as clinical-forensic data, not as spectacle.